 As the snow melts, it travels down the lower portion of your roof where it meets cooler air, causing it to freeze again and forming a layer of ice.
 As the ice forms, it can back up along your roof and shingles – expanding and contracting – creating damage and leaks in your roof, walls, insulation, and ceiling.

-At LaBelle Roofing, we have spent years helping our customers address the ice dams and subsequent roof leaks.
+At LaBelle Roofing, we have spent years helping our customers address ice dams and subsequent roof leaks.
 Here are some more helpful hints and myths regarding ice dams.
-Let us know if you have any questions about ice dams and how they are affecting your home and roofing system- we would love to help!
+Let us know if you have any questions about ice dam solutions, roof ice dam and snow removal, and how ice dams are affecting your home and roofing system.
+We would love to help!

 Prevent Ice Dams with these Helpful Hints

 Equalize the attic temperature with the outside air temperature as much as possible:

 - Make sure bath and kitchen vents are properly exhausted through the roof.